spottsmorpheus/morpheusApiTool/README.md

 Get-MorpheusEventLogs -InstanceId 77 | Out-HtmlPage -Title "Instance 77 Provision" -Path "./instance77.html"
 ```

-If your Powershell session has access to a Browser then he defaulp browser automatically loads the output
+If your Powershell session has access to a Browser then he default browser automatically loads the output